 Transcripts for audio content

 Transcripts are very helpful for people with all kinds of disabilities.
-Screen reader users and those with hearing difficulties can zip through them without having to go through the entire video (a feature people without disabilities can take advantage of this as well!).
+Screen reader users and those with hearing difficulties can zip through them without having to go through the entire video (a feature people without disabilities can take advantage of as well!).

 Some assets are entirely audio-based.
 A podcast, for example, would be entirely useless to someone who was unable to hear it; a transcript makes it accessible.